-This new Model-17 Blade, although at first glance, looks very similar to previous BrushDestructor blades, it has a lot of improvements, as a direct result of lots of feed back from the many current users of BrushDestructor Blades.
+This model-17 had a lot of changes, compared to previous Model-16 blade, all these improvements, are a direct result of lots of feed back from the many current users of BrushDestructor Blades.

 This feed back has resulted in a new blade designed specifically to meet the users requirements, a true bottom up design.
 Meeting all the many requested requirements has resulted in a new model that is;